What is a 529 College Savings Plan?

 These accounts are set up in the parents name with the child listed as beneficiary, so the parent retains the ownership and decision-making powers on the account.

 When it’s time for college, the beneficiary can use the funds at any college in this country and abroad – as long as the school is accredited by the U.S. Department of Education.
+The beneficiary can use the funds for an undergraduate degree, masters, or even doctoral level degree.
+That’s right, if you want to get a Masters in Business Administration Degree (MBA) you can use your 529 College savings plan!

 Don’t miss another post!
 Get Redeeming Riches delivered straight to your inbox!